π Need a Plumbing COC for Property Transfer?

 π° Property Value Protection

-A valid certificate of compliance plumbing demonstrates that your property meets all safety standards, making it more attractive to buyers and potentially increasing its market value.
+A valid plumbing COC certificate demonstrates your property meets all safety standards, making it more attractive to buyers and potentially increasing market value.

 βοΈ Legal Compliance

-South African law requires a plumbing COC for all property transfer plumbing transactions.
+South African law requires a plumbing certificate of compliance for all property transfers.
 Non-compliance can result in fines and transaction delays.

 π‘οΈ Risk Mitigation

-Proper certification reduces your liability for plumbing-related damages and ensures insurance claims won’t be denied due to non-compliant installations.
+Proper certification reduces liability for plumbing-related damages and ensures insurance claims aren’t denied due to non-compliant installations.

 π Transaction Smoothness